3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Experiment and Discussion

 \subsection{Dataset}

-To assess the efficacy of our proposed method, we made considerable use of a well-known dataset entitled ModelNet40\cite{3Dshapenets}, which contains 12,311 CAD models divided into 40 categories.
-ModelNet40's training and testing subsets are made up of 9,843 and 2,468 models, respectively.
+To evaluate the efficiency of our proposed method, we made considerable use of ModelNet40\cite{Wu20153D} dataset, which contains 12,311 CAD models divided into 40 categories.
+ModelNet40's training and testing data are made up of 9,843 and 2,468 3D models, respectively.
 This dataset is utilized to find the best parameters of our model.
 To demonstrate our approach on the cross-domain information retrieval task, we use the ShapeNet-Core-55 dataset.
 This dataset has been used for the Shape Retrieval Contest (SHREC) 2018 competition track to evaluate the performance of 3D shape retrieval methods.
 Our method for cross-modal 3D shape retrieval is also shown using the MI3DOR dataset from SHREC 2018.
 This dataset, which includes 21,000 2D monocular photos of 21 categories and 7,690 3D shapes, is a public benchmark for 3D shape retrieval using monocular images that was provided by \cite{li20193Dor}.
 The benchmark is split into two sets: a training set that comprises 3,842 3D shapes and 10,500 2D images, and a testing set that uses the remaining data.

-To demonstrate the performance of our approach, we conducted many experiments.
-However, due to space constraints, we only select some key experiments to describe in the manuscript.
+We have conducted extensive experiments to evaluate the performance of our method.
+However, due to the length constraints, we only select some key experiments to describe in the manuscript.
 More experiments are shown in supplemental files.